yconst/YCML/README.md

 ##Example Usage

+Here's the simplest training call to an YCML trainer, which returns a trained model:

+    YCFFN *theModel = [[YCRpropTrainer trainer] train:nil inputMatrix:trainingInput outputMatrix:trainingOutput];

 YCML models and trainers make use of the YCMatrix class to define input and output datasets.
-Both for input as well as for output, each matrix column defines a single training example.
+YCML models accept matrices where each matrix column defines a single training example.

 There are plans to implement a proper dataframe class in the future, in addition to the matrix class, as part of the library.